tferguson1028/PerScholas-Unnamed_Zelda-like_Project/README.md

-# Zelda Inspired Game
+# Slime Dungeon

-This project will be a game similar to the older, top-down "The Legend of Zelda" games.
+This project is a top-down, "The Legend of Zelda" type game where you go through an endless dungeon and defeat slimes.

-Right now I'm making a single section of the full dungeon, but later I want to make the entire dungeon structure that I had designed.

-The goal (for now) is to clear rooms in the dungeon and get the the MacGuffin at the end.
+The goal (for now) is to clear as many rooms as possible.

-Throughout the dungeon there will be enemies that you must defeat to continue towards the MacGuffin.
+Some issues:
+- Game runs slow
+- Collision is very buggy

 ## Motivation